The Economy of Words and the Economics of Words

 Getting the art right, that is arete.

 How to use rhetoric to get what you want – Camille A. Langston

-In other words, above i’m speaking semi-cryptically (and light-heartedly; don’t overthink it) in a fractured style similar to Nostradamus’ centuries for fun, because I wanted to define an impossible to define without being ironic and meta concept I call “the economy of words”, which is really just a realization that our ability to communicate complex truisms seems to be much less effective than our ability to communicate emotion and that our ability to think of complex ideas exceeds our ability to communicate them… and that we are now in a digital age where everyone with a phone or computer gets to play propagandist, and that has led to some wacky fake news and such.
-To be clear, i’m suggesting links and bullet-pointed lists are effective communication tools, that language is symbolic, and the Chomsky’s language theory is probably about as good as his other theories, which is: pretty, pretty, pretty good.
-Not perfect.
+In other words, above I’m speaking semi-cryptically and light-heartedly (in a way that I find personally annoying; so sorry about that reader).
+Don’t overthink it.
+I’m using a fractured style similar to Nostradamus’ centuries for fun.
+I wanted to define something impossible to define without being ironic.
+I used meta concepts I call “the information economy” and “the economy of words,” which is (other usages of those terms aside) really just a realization that our ability to communicate complex truisms seems to be much less effective than our ability to communicate emotion.
+Also, our ability to think of complex ideas exceeds our ability to communicate them.
+We are now in a digital age where everyone with a phone or computer gets to play propagandist, and that has led to some fake news.
+I suggest that links and bullet-pointed lists are effective communication tools, that language is symbolic, and the Chomsky’s language theory is probably about as good as his other theories, which is: pretty, pretty, pretty good.